Personal Injury Protection Insurance Claims

 - You do not need a prescription in order to see a massage therapist, physical therapist, etc.

 So – how much PIP insurance do you need?
 There are three basic levels of PIP insurance sold in Washington.
 The lowest level is $10,000.
-This means that PIP insurance will pay up to $10,000 per person who is injured.
+This means that PIP insurance will pay up to $10,000 in medical bills per person who is injured.
 The second level is $35,000.
 The third level is $100,000.

 We think you should have at least $35,000 in PIP coverage.
 The cost of healthcare is rising.
 What if you were seriously injured in a collision and were transported to the hospital by ambulance and you had an MRI at the hospital and then needed to see your doctor and possibly have surgery afterwards?
 If you had only $10,000 in PIP coverage, it probably would have run out while you were at your doctor’s office, leaving you to find a way to pay for the surgery yourself.
 Even if you have health insurance which will start paying after your PIP is exhausted, you will still have a deductible, co-pays, preauthorization delays, and may be limited in the choice of your doctor or hospital.